Materials-Consortia/OPTIMADE/optimade.rst

 In a comparison with a timestamp property, a string token represents a timestamp value that would result from parsing the string according to RFC 3339 Internet Date/Time Format.
 Interpretation failures MUST be reported with error :http-error:`400 Bad Request`.

-Namespace providers MAY introduce namespace-specific data types, representing them with string lexical tokens both in filters and responses.
+Namespace providers MAY introduce namespace-specific data types.
 It is up to the providers to decide which comparison operators to support and how the comparisons should be performed.
 For example, a provider that introduces a set-valued property :property:`_exmpl_set`, may decide to override the :val:`CONTAINS` operator so that :filter:`identifier CONTAINS set` is true when :val:`set` is a subset of a property.